grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/02 Azure Monitor.md

 ## Export k6 metrics to Azure monitor

-You must enable the Azure Monitor integration for each test that you want to export its k6 metrics when running the test.
+You must enable the Azure Monitor integration for each test whose metrics you want to export. k6 will export the metrics as the test runs.

 Currently, there are two options to set up the Cloud APM settings in the test: